See you April 9-11, 2027 at Seattle Center

 Seattle Japanese Garden

 Open to the public since June 1960, Seattle Japanese Garden, located in the Washington Park Arboretum, is one of the most highly regarded Japanese-style gardens in North America.
-Ou booth will have information about the garden as well as upcoming events and volunteer opportunities.
+Our booth will have information about the garden as well as upcoming events and volunteer opportunities.

 Seattle Kishu Club